Stochastic gravitational-wave background search using data from five pulsar timing arrays

 Aside from this, our analysis is standard.
-We use the same tools and methods as the individual PTAs, as implemented in {\texttt{Enterprise}}~\cite{ellis2019enterprise} and in the next-generation PTA data-analysis package {\texttt{Discovery}}~\cite{nanogravdiscovery}.
-Both are based on parameterized likelihood models and employ Markov chain Monte Carlo methods.
-These produce posterior samples (here called ``posteriors'') that approximate the inferred posterior probability distributions of the model parameters.
+We use the same tools and methods as the individual PTAs, as implemented in {\ENT}~\cite{ellis2019enterprise} and in the next-generation PTA data-analysis package {\DISC}~\cite{nanogravdiscovery}.
+Both use parameterized likelihood models and Markov chain Monte Carlo (MCMC) to generate posterior samples (``posteriors'') approximating the parameters' posterior distributions.

+Note: additional details are provided in End Matter (EM) and supporting tables and plots in the Supplementary Material (SM).

 \emph{Methods, Models, and Conventions} -- Because we use standard methods, this paper is brief.
-When we follow the PTA analyses described above~\cite{PPTA_new, EPTA_new23, CPTA_new, NANOGrav_new, miles2025meerkat}, we give only a brief description and cite the relevant literature.
+When we follow the PTA analyses described above~\cite{PPTA_new, EPTA_new23, CPTA_new, NANOGrav_new, miles2025meerkat}, we give only a cursory description and cite the relevant literature.
 If we do something different, then more details are provided.